Board of Trustees

 Please read below for an overview of the BAPEN Board of Trustees or…

-Find out more about our new Trustees
+Find out more about our Trustees

 The BAPEN Board of Trustees comprises Senior Executive Officers and a number of external trustees who have a wealth of experience in Nutrition and the Charity sector.
 As with any charity, the board has a legal responsibility to ensure good governance with the rules of the charity commission and provides oversight of BAPEN activities.